 • Inflexal.

-Do not make the decision to change the drug yourself, consult your doctor.
+Do not decide to change the drug on your own; consult your doctor.

 pharmachologic effect

-The drug promotes the development of specific immunity to strains of the influenza virus types A and B, which are part of the vaccine.
-Immunity is developed, as a rule, after 2-3 weeks after vaccination and lasts an average of 6 months.
+The drug promotes the development of specific immunity to influenza virus strains of types A and B, which are part of the vaccine.
+Immunity is usually developed 2-3 weeks after vaccination and lasts for an average of 6 months.

 special instructions

-• Vaccination is recommended during the autumn-winter period, when the risk of influenza is highest.
+• Vaccination is recommended in the autumn-winter period, when the risk of influenza is highest.

-• The vaccine stimulates the production of immunity only against three strains of the influenza virus contained in the preparation or similar to those indicated.
-The drug does not provide the formation of immunity during the incubation period and against influenza caused by other strains.
-The drug does not form the development of immunity against diseases that have symptoms similar to influenza, but caused by other pathogens.
+• The vaccine stimulates the development of immunity only against three strains of the influenza virus contained in the drug or similar to those indicated.
+The drug does not provide immunity during the incubation period against influenza caused by other strains.
+The drug does not form the development of immunity against diseases that have symptoms similar to the flu, but are caused by other pathogens.

-• The physician should be informed if the patient has an immunodeficiency, an allergy or an unusual reaction to a previous vaccination, as well as any treatment that coincides with or precedes the vaccination.
-You should also inform the doctor about all adverse reactions, and not just those listed in the instructions.
+• The physician should be informed if the patient has an immunodeficiency, allergy, or unusual reaction to a previous vaccination, as well as any treatment that coincides with or precedes the vaccination.
+You should also inform your doctor about all adverse reactions, not just those listed in the instructions.

-• The vaccine should not be used if the suspension is uncharacteristically colored or foreign particles are present.
+• The vaccine should not be used if the suspension has an uncharacteristic color or the presence of foreign particles.

 • The drug does not affect the ability to drive vehicles.

-• Within a few days after vaccination, false positive results are possible when determining antibodies to HIV-1, hepatitis C virus and human T-lymphotropic virus type 1 by enzyme immunoassay (ELISA) method.
-Evaluation of the result obtained by the ELISA method should be carried out using Western blotting.
-Vaccination should be carried out only if medicines are available to provide emergency care in case of anaphylactic reactions.
+• Within a few days after vaccination, false-positive results are possible when determining antibodies to HIV-1, hepatitis C virus and human T-lymphotropic virus type 1 using the enzyme-linked immunosorbent assay (ELISA) method.
+The result obtained by the ELISA method should be assessed using Western blotting.
+Vaccination should only be carried out if medications are available to provide emergency treatment in case of anaphylactic reactions.

 During pregnancy and breastfeeding

 Vaccination with the drug can be prescribed from the second trimester of pregnancy.
-According to indications with an increased risk of post-influenza complications, the vaccine can be used regardless of the gestational age.
+According to indications, if there is an increased risk of post-influenza complications, the vaccine can be used regardless of the stage of pregnancy.

 It is acceptable to use the vaccine during lactation.